datagentleman/tiny-eth/README.md

 # tiny-eth

-This is ethereum implementation from scratch - I want to learn how it's working under the hood.
+This is ethereum implementation from scratch.

 :money_with_wings: In other words I want to hack it and take all your crypto :money_with_wings: